Using social media to grow your Shopify store is no longer optional - it's essential.

 To learn how to create a successful organic social content strategy for your Shopify store, discover the StoreLab article, What is Organic Social?
 [Definition & Tips].
 Here, you'll find 3 effective, and easy-to-implement tips, including:

-• Why to follow the 80/20 rule
+- Why to follow the 80/20 rule

-• How to optimise your social content and profiles
+- How to optimise your social content and profiles

-• Why you shouldn't spread yourself too thin across social
+- Why you shouldn't spread yourself too thin across social

 Find the guide here.

-Are you looking to further the results of your Shopify store even more?
+Are you looking for more ways to help grow your Shopify stores revenue?
 We've seen that mobile apps can have 9x more purchases vs desktop, see a 2x increase in AOV (average order value), 111x return on investment, and so much more.
 Plus, 79% of traffic to Shopify stores comes from a mobile device.
-So if you haven't already thought about creating a mobile app for your Shopify store, now is the time to do so.
+So if you haven't already thought about using a Shopify mobile app builder, now is the time to do so.

 Skyrocket your Shopify sales with a no-code Apple & Android mobile app.
 Available now on the Shopify app store.